General Statement: 2026

 2020

-Paper as Metaphor, Curated by Matt Best, Three Rivers Gallery, Norwich, CT (2-person show)
+Paper as Metaphor, Curated by Matt Best, Three Rivers College Gallery, Norwich, CT (2-person show)

 This Will Only Hurt a Little, Hudson on Pratt Gallery, Hartford, CT (solo)